Talking to someone with cancer

 Jane said, “Some people think it’s helpful to tell you about their own diagnosis when you tell them about yours.

-Maggie’s psychologist Kate Fulton explains why some language can be unsettling and how best to communicate.
+Kate Fulton, a clinical psychologist at Maggie's, explains why some language can be unsettling and how best to communicate.

 “It’s really interesting hearing Liam, Tassia, Sajida and Jane’s experiences of what they’ve found less helpful.